Mark L. Jewell, MD

 Can this operation be done as a day surgery?

 Breast lift surgery is usually performed on an outpatient basis.
 This would be either in our accredited office surgery center under local anesthesia with IV sedation or at an outpatient surgery center if you prefer a general anesthetic.
-It is important that you and your caregiver plan to stay in the Eugene, Oregon area until after your first follow up appointment which is typically the following day from surgery.
-The postoperative discomfort is well controlled with prescription medications.
+It is important that you and your caregiver plan to stay in the Eugene, Oregon area until after your first follow-up appointment which is typically the day following surgery.
+Postoperative discomfort is well controlled with prescription medications.

 Is a mastopexy right for me?

-Your needs with respect to the breast lift surgery are unique.
+Your needs with respect to breast lift surgery are unique.
 There are many choices available in order to achieve a lift of sagging breasts.
-This will be determined in a consultation with Dr. Jewell.
+This will be determined in consultation with your surgeon.
 It is recommended that a woman consider a breast lift procedure once they have completed childbearing, as future pregnancy could stretch out breast skin again.
 Speak openly of your concerns and needs.
 We will work together to find the best solution to your needs.

-Patients considering a breast lift travel from Salem to Roseburg and Bend to Florence, Oregon to have Dr. Jewell perform their procedures.
+Patients considering a breast lift travel from Salem to Roseburg and Bend to Florence, Oregon to have Dr. Jewell or Dr. Najafian perform their procedures.
 Request a consultation using the online form or call our Eugene practice at (541) 683-3234.